rydmike/flex_color_scheme/README.md

 If you tried the previous examples on a device, and not on the Web or a built them as desktop targets, you might have noticed that the system navigation bar on Android devices does not always change.
 It is not themed to have matching background and theme mode that matches the active application theme as it changes.
-This example shows how this can be fixed and that the used method remain in effect when opening a sub-page.
+This example shows how this can be fixed and that the used method remain in effect when opening a subpage.

 The same custom color schemes as in example 4, are also used in this example.
 They are not explained here again, please see [example 4](#example-4-switch-between-all-built-in-color-schemes-and-three-custom-ones) for details.